arkhi/grav-learn/pages/02.content/11.multi-language/docs.md

     fr: /page-d-accueil
 [/prism]

-This way Grav knows how to route your to the homepage if the active language is English or French.
+This way Grav knows how to route you to the homepage if the active language is English or French.

 ### Language-Based Twig Templates